raymond-devries/skagit-bmc-registration/readme.md

 ---

-This repository hosts the code used to run the Skagit Alpine Club Basic Mountaineering Course sign up website.
+This repository hosts the code used to run the [Skagit Alpine Club Basic Mountaineering Course sign up website](bmc.skagitalpineclub.com).
 This site uses django with Vue sprinkled in for interactivity.
 Stripe is used to process payments.
+The website is hosted through AWS Lightsail, allowing for a very affordable hosting solution.
+CI is handled through github actions and the website deploys with every push to production.

 Required Environment Variables:
 * `DJANGO_SECRET_KEY`: Required django secret key